Bessie Barriscale: Early stage performances

+Film and later stage work

 Barriscale began her film career in 1913, debuting on-screen in Lasky Picture Company's Rose of the Rancho.
 She worked intensively for New York Motion Picture Company and Triangle Film Corporation (among other studios) until she announced her retirement in the early 1930s.
 In 1917, she had her own production company, the Bessie Barriscale Feature Company.
 Barriscale announced the formation at a news conference on May 1, 1917.
 Plans called for the company to produce six to eight features each year.
 Another new company, Paralta Plays, was designated to distribute the films.
 James Young was hired as one of three directors for Barriscale's new company.

 In 1918, Barriscale was contracted by J.L.
 Frothingham of B.B.
 Features and the Roberson Cole Company to make 16 films.
 B.B.
 Features was an Arizona corporation.
 The movies were to be completed, produced, and delivered by January 21, 1921.
 At this time, Miss Barriscale's managers insured her life for a half million dollars against eventualities.
 The total cost of the features totaled more than $1,000,000.

 Barriscale was enthusiastic about William Shakespeare and wanted to bring one of his plays to the screen.
 The actress was also an excellent swimmer.
 In The Woman Michael Married (1919), she was featured in a movie adapted from a novel by Annette Kellermann.
 Barriscale went so far as to hire a swimming and diving instructor and took lessons in Venice, California.
 A 90-foot pool was constructed at Brunton Studios where the scenes were shot.
 The film was directed by Henry Kolker.